HasanZiyade/p2p-file-sharing/README.md

 # P2P File Sharing Application

 ## Overview
-This project is a peer-to-peer file sharing application built using Python and Tkinter.
-It allows users to share files over a local network using a simple graphical user interface.
-By sarting nodes on devices in the network, a local peer-to-peer file sharing networking is set up.
-When sharing a file from one node, all nodes in the network will receive the file.
+This P2P (Peer-to-Peer) file sharing application is built in Python and combines networking capabilities with a graphical user interface.
+It allows users to discover other peers on their network automatically and share files between them.
+The application uses both TCP for reliablebfile transfers and UDP for peer discovery, making it a hybrid networking solution.

+### Core Classes
+The application is structured around two main classes: P2PNodeGUI and P2PNode.
+The P2PNodeGUI class handles all user interface elements and interactions, while the P2PNode class manages the actual networking and file transfer operations.
+This separation makes the code more maintainable and easier to understand.

 ## Features
 - Start a P2P nodes on devices in the network